THINGS TO DO IN BACALAR & HOW TO VISIT RESPONSIBLY

 5. RIDE BIKES AROUND TOWN IN SEARCH OF STREET ART

-It’s no secret that Mexico has some of the best street art anywhere, and for how small it is, Bacalar has a crazy amount of it.
+It’s no secret that Mexico has some of the best street art anywhere, and for how small it is, Bacalar has a large amount of it.
 You’ll find creative murals all over town and they really add that special something to the feel of Bacalar.

 Renting bikes is an enjoyable way to get around and see more in less time.
 You can rent bikes for around 200 pesos per day either from your accommodation or from shops near the center.